 The cultural context of a body, impacted by everything from furniture, clothes, customs, medicine, and other key cultural factors.

 Even though cultural somas are invisible by nature, they can be understood to have postural qualities like rigid or supple, just like our fleshy local bodies.

 Cultural somatics understands terms that describe systemic oppression through the language of neurology.
 In the case of privilege, it is understood as a dissociative mechanism in the cultural nervous system that protects privileged identities from processing trauma.

-Trauma diversity refers to the phenomenon of how trauma held in cultural somas interact with our natural diversities in terms of race, culture, gender, neuro-divergence, and so on, to manifest diverse trauma experiences associated with different groups, as originally explored through the ‘intersectionality’, a concept brought forth by black feminists and crystallized in the work of Kimberlé Crenshaw (who coined the term).
+Trauma diversity refers to the phenomenon of how trauma held in cultural somas interact with our natural diversities in terms of race, culture, gender, neuro-divergence, and so on, to manifest diverse trauma experiences associated with different groups.
+It is similar to ideas originally explored through the idea of ‘intersectionality’ in social justice theory.